-Either way I’m just grateful these rolls turned out as wonderful as they did.
+Either way, I’m just grateful these rolls turned out as deliciously as they did.

 You basically mix together butter, sugar, and cornstarch to make the buttery filling.
 Scoop that filling into balls then freeze them while you make the dough.
-At first I thought filling the raw dough with something frozen would completely stop the second rise, but they came out beautiful.
+At first, I thought filling the raw dough with something frozen would completely stop the second rise, but they came out perfectly.

 The key was to get the butter filling to hold its shape long enough to make it to the oven.
-Then once inside it melts and becomes a rich ooey gooey explosion of deliciousness.
+Then, once inside, it melts and becomes a rich, buttery explosion of deliciousness.